Siamak-salimy/Bioinformatics/Resources.md

 6. Research Journals: Reading scientific papers published in journals such as Nucleic Acids Research or Bioinformatics can also help in understanding the latest developments in the field of bioinformatics.

-Remember to explore different resources to find what works best for you based on your learning style and level of expertise!